Best WordPress Plugins to Use in 2026

 Browsing through the menus, you will quickly notice that the tool does much more than simple content caching.

-The Smush Image Compression plugin is one of the best choices when it comes to image optimization.
+The Smush Image Optimization plugin is one of the best choices when it comes to image optimization.

-Smush can detect the exact images that slow down your website and strip them of any unnecessary data.
-This reduces the image file size, and so visuals can load faster as a result.
+It can detect which images are slowing down your website and strip them of unnecessary metadata.
+This reduces the image file size, so visuals load faster.

-Smush has racked up over 1 million active installations and has won Torque’s Plugin Madness 2018 competition, a sure testament of its effectiveness.
+Smush has racked up over 1 million active installations and has won Torque’s Plugin Madness 2018 competition, a sure testament to its effectiveness.

 3. Akismet Spam Protection